Boundary Waters Canoe Area Wilderness (BWCAW)

 The BWCAW has changed little since the glaciers melted.
 With over 1,500 miles of canoe routes, nearly 2,200 designated campsites, and more than 1,000 lakes and streams waiting, the BWCAW draws over 250,000 visitors each year.
 As part of the Superior National Forest, the BWCAW is managed by the US Forest Service.
 (MORE)

 BWCAW 2015 Quota Permits

 Reservations are available on-line at www.recreation.gov or by calling 1-877-444-6777.

-BWCAW Lottery for the Fall Lake entry points D (Fall Lake & Beyond) and 24 (Fall Lake) and Moose Lake entry points F (Moose-Newfound-Sucker), G (Moose-Prairie-Basswood) and 25 (Moose Lake) for dates between May 1 and September 30, 2015.
-2015 Lottery application period will be from Dec.
-16, 2014 thru COB Jan.
-13, 2015.
-Results will be available on Jan.
-21, 2015.
-Reservations for all entry points can be made on a first-come, first-served basis starting 9:00 am central, the last Wednesday of January (January 28).
+The BWCAW 2015 lottery application period begins December 16, 2014 through January 13, 2015, 9:00 p.m.
+Central Time.
+The lottery is for the following entry points and dates: Fall Lake entry points D (Fall Lake and beyond) and 24 (Fall Lake); Moose Lake entry points F (Moose-Newfound-Sucker), G (Moose-Prairie-Basswood) and 25 (Moose Lake) for dates between May 1 and September 30, 2015.
+Lottery results will be available on January 21, 2015.
+Reservations for all entry points can be made on a first-come, first-served basis beginning January 28, 2015, 9 a.m.
+Central Time.